Marvell-switching/SONiC/doc/ARS/Local_ARS_HLD.md

 4. Add ARS_NEXTHOP_GROUP Table
     * The CONFIG_DB adds the ARS_NEXTHOP_GROUP table, which defines the ARS specific nexthop configuration parameters.
 ArsOrch uses this to create the ARS SAI object.

-5. Add ARS_NEXTHOP_GROUP_PREFIX
-    * The CONFIG_DB adds the ARS_NEXTHOP_GROUP_PREFIX table, which specifies which prefixes are used for identifying ARS nexthop group.
-NHG that are pointed by matched prefixes are elligible for ARS.
-ArsOrch binds to events from RouteOrch related to these prefixes.

-6. ARS_NEXTHOP_GROUP_MEMBER Table
+5. ARS_NEXTHOP_GROUP_MEMBER Table
     * The CONFIG_DB adds the ARS_NEXTHOP_GROUP_MEMBER table, which specifies which nexthops are used for identifying ARS nexthop group.
-If number of matched nexthops in NHG, reaches required minimum, that NHG is elligible for ARS.
-ArsOrch binds to events from NhgOrch using these nexthops.
+If all of nexthops in added NHG, exist in ARS_NEXTHOP_GROUP_MEMBER and are pointing to ARS-enabled L2 interface, that NHG is eligible for ARS.

-5. Add ARS_INTERFACE Table
+6. Add ARS_INTERFACE Table
     * The CONFIG_DB adds the ARS_INTERFACE table, causing ArsOrch to enable ARS on the corresponding ports.

 ##### __Figure 5: Interface update flow__